m417z/ntdoc/descriptions/object_types_information.md

 The total number of types present.

 ## (Variable part)
-The variable part of the structure contains variable-sized `OBJECT_TYPES_INFORMATION` structures following each other.
+The variable part of the structure contains variable-sized `OBJECT_TYPE_INFORMATION` structures following each other.
 Each entry occupies `sizeof(OBJECT_TYPE_INFORMATION) + entry->TypeName.MaximumLength` bytes and is aligned up to a pointer boundary.

 # Parsing
 Here is an example on how to parse this structure: